laserdisc-io/slack4s/README.md

   * `"NA"` by default, this token used in slack4s's logs when processing this particular command (useful for log filtering)

-## An Example!
+## Example

-Check out [ExampleSlashCommandApp](src/test/scala/examples/ExampleSlashCommandApp.scala) for a working example of a slash command app, that returns an immediate response if no parameter is provided, else queries an external API for some space news for the provided search term, and returns a formatted list of articles.
+* See [src/](src/test/scala/examples/SpaceNewsExample.scala) for a working example of a slash command handler.

-Not only does it show how to perform effectful IO in response to a command, it shows the many convenience functions available in `io.laserdisc.slack4s.slack._` that can be used to build a Slack API [ChatPostMessageRequest](https://github.com/slackapi/java-slack-sdk/blob/main/slack-api-client/src/main/java/com/slack/api/methods/request/chat/ChatPostMessageRequest.java) in response.
+## Tutorial

-[TODO: screenshots]
+* See [docs/tutorial.md](docs/tutorial.md) for a walkthrough of configuring and running the example.